ryanngu023/ryanfolio/README.md

 ## Future Goals and Plans

 Action steps to improve website for the future (List is tentative):
+- Implement Carousel for projects page
+- Fix and optimize for mobile
+- Fix footer on shorter screens
 - Transfer to React.js
 - Transfer project details to data